getCUJO/QoOID/draft-ietf-ippm-qoo.md

     * Cyclic: One sample every N milliseconds (specify N)
     * Burst: X samples every N milliseconds (specify X and N)
     * Passive: Opportunistic sampling of live traffic (non-uniform intervals)
-* Description of the measurement path, including:
+* Description of the measured path, including:
   * Endpoints (source and destination)
   * Network segments traversed
   * Measurement points (if applicable)
-  * Direction (two-way, one-way uplink, one-way downlink)
+  * Direction (two-way, one-way source-to-destination, one-way destination-to-source)
 * Description of the measurement duration, including:
   * Timestamp of first sample (e.g., in the format used in TWAMP {{?RFC5357}}{{?RFC8877}})
   * Total duration of the sampling period (in milliseconds)